-Iran's Khamenei backs gasoline price hike, blames 'sabotage' for unrest
+Iran's Khamenei backs fuel price hike, blames 'sabotage' for unrest

 Riot police and security forces clashed with demonstrators in Tehran and dozens of other cities on Saturday, Iranian news agencies and social media said, a day after the government increased the price of gasoline.

-“The counter-revolution and Iran’s enemies have always supported sabotage and breaches of security and continue to do so,” Khamenei said, hours before Iranian media said calm had been restored in the country.

-“Unfortunately some problems were caused, a number of people lost their lives and some centers were destroyed,” he added.
+“The counter-revolution and Iran’s enemies have always supported sabotage and breaches of security and continue to do so,” Khamenei said.
+“Unfortunately some problems were caused, a number of people lost their lives and some centers were destroyed.”

-Khamenei, who has the last say on all state matters, said the increase in gasoline prices should be implemented, but called on officials to prevent hikes in prices of other goods.
+Khamenei, who has the last say on all state matters, called on officials to prevent hikes in prices of other goods.

 Tehran says the gasoline price increase is expected to raise around $2.55 billion a year for extra subsidies for 18 million families, or about 60 million Iranians, on lower incomes.